RedHatQE/rhui-testing-tools/README.md

     use --rhel5, --rhel6, --rhel7, --cds, --proxy parameters to specify required configuration

     /etc/validation.yaml is used as config file.
+Change ec2-key and ec2-secret-key values to your keys.
 An example:
     ec2: {ec2-key: AAAAAAAAAAAAAAAAAAAA, ec2-secret-key: B0B0B0B0B0B0B0B0B0B0a1a1a1a1a1a1a1a1a1a1}
     ssh:
       ap-northeast-1: [user-ap-northeast-1, /home/user/.pem/ap-northeast-1-iam.pem]